5 Common Mistakes South Florida Drivers Make Following a Car Accident

 - They Do Not Contact Their Insurance Company.

 This should go without saying, but if you are ever involved in a car accident, no matter how minor, you need to promptly inform your own insurance company.
 Most insurance policies contain language allowing the insurer to disclaim coverage if they are not notified within a “reasonable” period of time following an accident.
 And given that Florida is a no-fault state–i.e., your insurer is typically responsible for paying your own damages–failing to contact your insurance company will only hurt you in the end.

 - They Do Not Contact a Qualified Boca Raton Personal Injury Attorney.

 No-fault damages are not always sufficient to compensate an accident victim for all of their damages, particularly if death or serious injury results.
 In these more serious accident cases the victims and their families need to work with an experienced Boca Raton auto accident lawyer who can represent them when dealing with insurance companies and the other driver.

-If you have been involved in an accident and need legal advice, contact the Leifer Law Firm today to schedule a consultation.
+If you have been involved in an accident and need legal advice, contact Leifer & Ramirez today to schedule a consultation.